Green Hollow Trail

 The trail's twists and turns are hard to see here,

 but it's a fun ride.
-Photos and review by Bruce on November 19, 2016.
+First photos and review by Bruce on November 19, 2016.

 It.
 Start at the Southview trailhead in south Cedar City.
 You'll climb

 from 5950 feet elevation to 6450 over 2.8 miles of fairly easy but fun